April 5, 2017

 Of course, a teen will act out.
 That’s almost unavoidable.
 The signs to watch out for are 1) how often they have outbursts and 2) how they react when you apply consequences.
 Frequent aggression, lashing out, or disobeying should put you on alert.
 If they can calm and compose themselves when you apply consequences and can rationally discuss the matter, then you’re probably just dealing with a moody teen.
 But if they react in a threatening manner, become reckless, and can’t calm down, you’re most likely looking at depression.

 Remember, this list is only a guide.
 Never try to self-diagnose teen depression.
 If you recognized some of the signs, seek out a professional specializing in teen therapy for a comprehensive diagnosis.
+For help give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.

 To learn more, check out the following articles.